SReject/obsstudio.js/README.md

 # Non OBS-Studio Abstraction
 Included with the script is a non obs-studio abstraction so the script can be used outside of an OBS-Studio BrowserSource.
-The abstraction makes use of web browers's `location.hash` to retrieve events.
+The abstraction makes use of web browers' `location.hash` to retrieve events.

 ### Issuing events
 Events are issued via changes to `location.hash`.